geteduroam/cattenbak/README.md

 ## Usage

-1. Generate the files

-		make

-2. Upload the `disco` folder to a web server
+1. Optionally, create a virtual environment

+        python3 -m venv /opt/cattenbak-venv
+        source /opt/cattenbak-venv/bin/activate

+2. Install cattenbak's dependancies via

+        pip3 install -r requirements.txt

+   ... or make sure you use the system python3 and install the correct packages.

+2. Modify cattenbak.py to generate the right output

-Make sure that the files are served with the following header:
+Make sure that the files are served with the following headers:

 	Access-Control-Allow-Origin: *
 	Cache-Control: public, max-age=3600, stale-while-revalidate=86400, stale-if-error=2592000